 Online, I am still probably best known as the writer/illustrator of the Father Christmas letters at Rooftop Post, which have sold as hard copy in their thousands and been downloaded free in their hundreds of thousands.
 To date, I have created over fifty of them – all handwritten, illustrated in watercolour and telling a different Christmas story.
 I don’t sell them as physical products any more because the income from them was seasonal but still required a big time commitment in November/December, which meant I had trouble making ends meet the rest of the year.
 I was very sad to draw a line under selling the letters as physical products, and I still miss helping to personalise and send them out every year.
 To all who purchased a letter Rooftop Post in the past, thank you.
 It was my pleasure to help create something special for your child.

 As any of my past students who happen upon this site will know, I have also spent several years teaching.
 (If you are a past student, my very best wishes to you and I really hope you’re happy and doing well.
 If not, don’t lose heart, especially if you’re trying to be a writer.
 It’s a difficult road and there are ups and downs for all of us.
 The trick is to recognise when you’re having a rough time, do what you can to look after yourself and know that eventually, things will change again.)
-In October 2018 I embarked on a PhD, which I’m not teaching right now, but I have every intention of returning to the classroom as soon as time and opportunity allows.
+In October 2018 I embarked on a PhD, so I’m not teaching right now, but I have every intention of returning to the classroom as soon as time and opportunity allows.

 Beyond all that, I have a broad portfolio which includes greetings cards designs and other artworks for various individuals and firms, several co-authored screenplays which have placed well in international screenwriting competitions, and three short ebooks for children, including the rhyming Christmas picture book, Santa’s Cat.
 That’s about all I can think of to say here.
 So thanks for your interest and for popping by.